 Black congregants — as recounted by people in Chicago, Los Angeles, Atlanta, Fort Worth and elsewhere — had already grown uneasy in recent years as they watched their white pastors fail to address police shootings of African-Americans.
 They heard prayers for Paris, for Brussels, for law enforcement; they heard that one should keep one’s eyes on the kingdom, that the church was colorblind, and that talk of racial injustice was divisive, not a matter of the gospel.
 There was still some hope that this stemmed from an obliviousness rather than some deeper disconnect.

 For those who think that these impulses are somehow at a great distance from Trump’s campaign and his White House, we need only note the appointment of Stephen Bannon as Trumps strategist and senior counselor, a position with direct access to and great influence over the president.
 Bannon himself described his own work as a platform for the “alt-right.”

 Last week in the Washington Post Max Lucado, a well-known pastor and author called out Donald Trump for his lack of decency.
 We can only hope, and pray, for a return to verbal decency.
 Perhaps Mr. Trump will better manage his comments.
 (Worthy of a prayer, for sure.)
-Or, perhaps the American public will remember … Continue reading “Lucado, Trump, and the Gospel
+Or, perhaps the American public will remember … Continue reading Lucado, Trump, and the Gospel